pure4j/pure4j/README.md

 ### Known Remaining Issues

-* Fix remaining tests
-* Calling Pure Code From Impure (needs to be checked)
-* Return Type Checking: for `@MutableUnshared` implementations.
 * Persistent Collection Construction:  Currently, lots of static methods to construct.
 Need to provide constructors to make it more like idiomatic Java.  -- need to write tests for each constructor, I think.
 * Bintray